Skip to content

 Last updated:

 An autopsy without a report is a lost examination.
-The observations made at the dissection table, the weights measured, the wound dimensions recorded, the histological sections taken, the toxicology samples sealed: all of it becomes available to the court, the family, the insurer, and the public-health statistician only through the report.
-And a report without a standard structure is nearly as useless: a document that omits the manner of death, or fails to record individual organ weights, or provides a cause-of-death statement in a form incompatible with ICD-10 coding, cannot feed the national mortality databases that public health depends on.
+Every finding, weight, wound dimension, tissue section, and sealed sample reaches the court, the family, and the public-health statistician only through the written report.
+A report without standard structure is nearly as useless: one that omits the manner of death, skips individual organ weights, or uses cause-of-death language incompatible with ICD-10 cannot feed the national mortality databases that prevention policy depends on.

 The major reporting frameworks, each developed in a different institutional context, converge on the same requirement: a medico-legal autopsy report must be reproducible, auditable, and court-ready.
 The World Health Organisation's international certification standards provide the global minimum for cause-of-death documentation.
 The International Collaboration on Autopsy Practice (ICAP) quality framework defines procedural adequacy criteria applicable across jurisdictions.
 The United States National Association of Medical Examiners (NAME) has produced the most detailed and regularly updated set of performance and documentation standards for forensic pathology practice in any single jurisdiction.
 The UK Royal College of Pathologists (RCPath) Guidelines for Autopsy Practice (3rd edition, 2018) provide an evidence-based practice framework for both coroner's and hospital autopsy in England and Wales.
 India's standardised medico-legal autopsy template, developed under the Directorate of Forensic Science Services (DFSS) and designed to feed NCRB data fields, operationalises these principles within the BNSS 2023 inquest framework.